ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 3. Select a configuration template from the **Cluster configurations** list.
 4. Enter a new cluster name.
 5. Review the cluster settings that are automatically completed and update the settings according to your needs.
 For more information about the settings, see [Ordering new vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_orderinginstances-req).
-6. In the **Summary** pane, verify the instance configuration and the estimated price.
+6. In the **Summary** pane, verify the ordered configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.